Delta Cephei

-Delta Cephei (δ Cep, δ Cephei) is a quadruple star system located approximately 887 light-years away in the northern constellation of Cepheus, the King.
+Delta Cephei is a quadruple star system in the northern constellation of Cepheus, the King.
+Its name is a Bayer designation that is Latinized from δ Cephei, and abbreviated Delta Cep or δ Cep.
+Based on parallax measurements, it is located approximately 890 light-years away from Earth.
 At this distance, the visual magnitude of the star is diminished by 0.23 as a result of extinction caused by gas and dust along the line of sight.
 It is the prototype of the Cepheid variable stars that undergo periodic changes in luminosity.